kontent-ai/delivery-sdk-ruby/README.md

 ### Responses

 When you execute the DeliveryQuery, you will get a `DeliveryItemResponse` for single item queries, or a `DeliveryItemListingResponse` for multiple item queries.
-You can access the return ContentItem(s) at `.item` or `.items` respectively.
+You can access the returned content item(s) at `.item` or `.items` respectively.

 The `ContentItem` object gives you access to all system elements and content type elements at the `.system` and `.elements` properies.
 These are dynamic objects, so you can simply type the name of the element you need: